Beautiful South: Sassi, Trulli and BaroqueBasilicata & PugliaDifficulty path:

 We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream, swimming suite and a waterproof jacket in case of rain.

-The Standard tour offers accommodation in simple B&B and 3* hotel.
+The Standard tour offers accommodation in simple B&B and selected 3* hotel.

 The Superior tour offers accommodation in charming B&B and 4* hotel.